Last updated on March 20, 2023 by Wandering our World

 For something a bit more historical then visit Fort Charlotte, which sits on a hill overlooking Nassau.
 The 18th century fort will introduce you to what the Bahamas was like when piracy was rampant a few centuries ago.

 There’s no doubt that the Bahamas is also a country synonymous with having a good time, so if you fancy a flutter then head to Paradise Island.
 Here you can try your hand at the casinos, and grab a beach-side cocktail at one of its high-market resorts.

 As an overseas territory of the UK, expect British influences.
-However American culture, as well as Native American and African influences have all left their mark on this fascinating little island.
+However American culture and African influences have all left their mark on this fascinating little island.

 As a nation made up of numerous islands, it will come as no surprise that Bahamian cuisine is focused around seafood.
 So if you are a seafood lover, this is the country for you!